Exactly solvable conformal field theories: Numerical bootstrap

+When computing deviations, we encounter the following situations, depending on the number $\mathcal{N}$ \eqref{nsol} of solutions of crossing symmetry:

-If there is no solution or if there are several solutions, relative deviations remain quite large, irrespective of $\Lambda$.
-A unique solution leads to small relative deviations, but only for structure constants that are nonzero.
+If there is no solution or if there are several solutions, deviations remain quite large, irrespective of $\Lambda$.
+A unique solution leads to small deviations, but only for structure constants that are nonzero.